 People call our Dallas, Texas, trust attorneys’ law office all the time with questions as to the interpretation of a trust they are involved in which the “intent” is ambiguous.
 The following informative blog post by one of our top Dallas trust attorneys dives into the issue of intent.
-If you have questions regarding disputing a trust or even trust litigation, reach out to us for a no charge initial phone consultation on your trust litigation issues throughout the Dallas, Texas, area.
+If you have questions regarding disputing a trust or even trust litigation, reach out to us for an initial phone consultation on your trust litigation issues throughout the Dallas, Texas, area.

 ~ Editor’s Note

 Avoiding Trust Litigation – Focus on Intent

 In most estate plans involving trusts, the client’s desires, objectives and goals are naturally more reaching and long-term.
 After all, if a simple transfer of the client’s property were the limit of the plan, estate planners might only advise the use of tools that are often much simpler, like a deed or a basic Last Will and Testament.
 At this point in the planning spectrum, our client often has objectives that outrun some basic estate planning.

 Intent is the primary element that binds trusts of all kinds across our country.
 To virtually every question that a Trustee could ask himself, the Settlor’s intent provides the key to the answer.
 As a general rule, the primary focus in interpreting provisions of a trust either by the Trustee or the court, is the Settlor’s intent, embodied by the actual language used in the Trust instrument.

 Discovering the intent of the Settlor is often a product of extensive discussions between the Settlor and his or her planning attorney.
 Specific attention should be paid to not only hearing what is said, clarifying and synthesizing the goals, but an equal amount of attention must be given to breathing life to those goals by using the Trust instrument.
 Ambiguity in a Trust instrument is always problematic, generates expensive, divisive and time-consuming litigation and can even prove fatal to the Settlor’s intentions.